JellyRollJunior/leet-code-journal/README.md

     * IM SO BAD AT BINARY STUFF
 * Single Number
     * Good basic question on binary operation
+* Missing Number
+    * Many ways to do this question!
+    * Arrays, Addition, Bit Manipulation!

 Dynamic Programming
 * Climbing Stairs